Akshat-Raii/Attendance-Automation-using-Face-Detection/README.md

 ## Requirements
 Ensure you have the following dependencies installed:

+### In windows machines download Visual Studio with Development in C++ to successfully install these libraries .

 * firebase-admin==5.0.1
 * opencv-python==4.5.3
 * cvzone==1.5.3
 * face-recognition==1.3.0
 * numpy==1.21.2
 * Pillow==8.3.2

 You can install them using: